ozkar99/schema.rb/README.md

 - `GRANT ALL PRIVILEGES ON sample_database.* TO 'newuser'@'%';`

 Make sure to change `newuser` and `sample_database` to your desired user and database name.

+### Gotchas
+- DDL statements cannot be rolledback, keep that in mind.